wp-plugins/wise-chat/readme.txt

 1. Alternatively install it in your templates via `<?php if (function_exists('wise_chat')) { wise_chat(); } ?>` code.
 1. Alternatively install it using dedicated widget in `Appearance -> Widgets`, it's called `Wise Chat Window`.

+= Requirements: =
+* jQuery JS library (available in most themes)
+* mbstring PHP extension (in order to use all features of bad words filter)

 = Post Installation Notices: =
 * After installation go to Settings -> Wise Chat Settings page, select Localization tab and translate all messages into your own language.
-* In order to use all features of bad words filter you need to have `mbstring` PHP extension installed on your server.
 * Posting pictures from camera / local storage is limited to the specific range of Web browsers.
 See FAQ for details.

 == Frequently Asked Questions ==